-Protecting your personal financial information is extremely important to Consumers Credit Union.
-We understand that your Online Banking experience should be easy and convenient, but also safe and secure.
+Protecting your personal financial information is extremely important to us at Consumers Credit Union.
+Your Online Banking experience should be not only easy and convenient, but also safe and secure.

 Stay Secure Online